vocdoni/tutorials/voting-as-a-service/README.md

 [https://github.com/vocdoni/tutorials/tree/master/governance-as-a-service](https://github.com/vocdoni/tutorials/tree/master/governance-as-a-service)

-## Using Voting as a Service
+## Using Voting API

-If you want to integrate to our Voting as a Service platform, get in touch with us and we will be happy to help.
+If you want to integrate Voting Open Stack, get in touch with us and we will be happy to help.
 [Join us on Discord](https://discord.gg/ZV3Y3VS) and check out the integrations channel.
 ## What to expect next

 There are a lot of improvements on the pipeline, and most of the examples you saw may vary as we enter the public release by the end of the year.